Mexico's Foreign Minister Cites 'Facts' After Trump Slams Mexico Over Migration

 Mexico is doing very little, if not NOTHING, at stopping people from flowing into Mexico through their Southern Border, and then into the U.S. They laugh at our dumb immigration laws.
 They must stop the big drug and people flows, or I will stop their cash cow, NAFTA.
 NEED WALL!— Donald J. Trump (@realDonaldTrump) April 1, 2018

-"Every day Mexico and the U.S. work together on migration throughout the region.
+In his own tweet, Videgaray said: "Every day Mexico and the U.S. work together on migration throughout the region.
 Facts clearly reflect this.
 An inaccurate news report should not serve to question this strong cooperation.
 Upholding human dignity and rights is not at odds with the rule of law.
 Happy Easter."

 As NPR's Carrie Kahn reports, Videgaray's message was apparently spurred by "reports that Trump's tweets were in response to a Fox News story about a caravan of Central American migrants heading to the U.S."